COVID-19 Update: Read messageHide message »

 “I have worked with Efficiency Vermont in other jobs I've had, and Efficiency Vermont was one of my first calls when I got here.
 We did some great things here because of the incentives from Efficiency Vermont.”

-According to the American Council of Energy Efficient Economy (ACEEE), “Retro-commissioning is “a systematic process for identifying and implementing operational and maintenance improvements in a building to ensure continued good performance over time.”
+According to the American Council of Energy Efficient Economy (ACEEE), “existing building commissioning" is “a systematic process for identifying and implementing operational and maintenance improvements in a building to ensure continued good performance over time.”

 - reduced operating costs driven by energy savings